Celebrex

 Things you should do

-• Remind any doctor, dentist or pharmacist you visit that you are taking CELEBREX.
+• Remind any doctor, dentist, pharmacist, surgeon or anaesthetist you visit that you are taking CELEBREX.

 Things you should not do